-- > Problematic practices related to non-performance-based compensation elements; - Incentives that may motivate excessive risk-taking; and - Options backdating.
+- > Problematic practices related to non-performance-based compensation elements; - > Incentives that may motivate excessive risk-taking or present a windfall risk; and - Pay decisions that circumvent pay-for-performance, such as options backdating or waiving performance requirements.

-&lt;sup>9 The Russell 3000E Index includes approximately 4,000 of the largest U.S. equity securities.
+9 The Russell 3000E Index includes approximately 4,000 of the largest U.S. equity securities.

-&lt;sup>10 The revised peer group is generally comprised of 14-24 companies that are selected using market cap, revenue (or assets for certain financial firms), GICS industry group, and company's selected peers' GICS industry group, with size constraints, via a process designed to select peers that are comparable to the subject company in terms of revenue/assets and industry, and also within a market-cap bucket that is reflective of the company's.
+10 The revised peer group is generally comprised of 14-24 companies that are selected using market cap, revenue (or assets for certain financial firms), GICS industry group, and company's selected peers' GICS industry group, with size constraints, via a process designed to select peers that are comparable to the subject company in terms of revenue/assets and industry, and also within a market-cap bucket that is reflective of the company's.
 For Oil, Gas & Consumable Fuels companies, market cap is the only size determinant.

-&lt;sup>11 Only Russell 3000 Index companies are subject to the Absolute Alignment analysis.
+11 Only Russell 3000 Index companies are subject to the Absolute Alignment analysis.

-&lt;sup>12 ISS research reports include realizable pay for S&P1500 companies.
+12 ISS research reports include realizable pay for S&P1500 companies.